 Two London based researchers, Tikvah Alper and John Stanley Griffith, hypothesized that some transmissible spongiform encephalopathies are only caused by proteins.
-They also suggested that the agent causing spongiform encephalopathies and Creutzfeldt Jakob disease was not affected by radiation because the particle was too small to be hit by an ionizing radiation.
+They also suggested that the agent causing spongiform encephalopathies and Creutzfeldt-Jakob disease was not affected by radiation because the particle was too small to be hit by ionizing radiation.

-Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after two years and they said that the infectious agent is purely a protein.
-They also stated that the prion protein can occur in a normal as well as an infectious form.
+Later in 1982, Stanley B. Prusiner and his team managed to isolate the protein after 2 years of research.
+They discovered that the infectious agent was purely a protein.
+They also stated that the prion protein could occur in both normal and infectious forms.

 Structure of Prion Proteins

-The prion proteins are essentially present throughout the body in humans and in animals.
-However, the prion protein found in infections has a different structure and is resistant to proteases.
-Following are the different forms of prion proteins:
+Prion proteins are present throughout the body in humans and animals.
+The prion protein found in infections has a different structure and is resistant to proteases.
+Entry to the brain occurs through infection, resulting in the progressive breakdown of neurons and causing prion disease.
+All prion proteins are not infectious.
+The following are the different forms of prion proteins:

-This is a normal constituent of the cell membrane and mainly has an alpha helical structure.
-This protein form cannot be separated.
-Normal prion protein is said to have an important function of cell-to-cell adhesion and communication in brain.
-It binds to copper ions with great affinity.
+This is a normal constituent of the cell membrane and has an alpha-helical structure.
+Normal prion proteins have important functions, which include cell-to-cell adhesion and communication in the brain.
+PrPc binds to copper ions with great affinity.

-This is an isoform of the normal PrPc which is resistant to proteinase K and is structurally misfolded.
-It can or cannot be infectious.
+This is an isoform of PrPc that is resistant to proteinase K and is structurally misfolded.
+It may or may not be infectious.

 This is a structurally altered form of the normal PrPc which is always infectious and causes disease.
-The exact structure of the protein is still not known but it has structurally more than normal beta pleated sheets which form amyloid fibers, which eventually accumulate forming plaques.
+It is a component of the infectious prion particles.
+The exact structure of the protein is still unknown but it has beta-pleated sheets that form amyloid fibers, which eventually accumulate and form plaques.

 Function of Prion Proteins

-The exact function of the prion proteins is still being researched but experimental studies in mice have demonstrated that they play a role in regeneration of myelinated nerve fibers.
-In experiments performed on mice, it was shown that breaking down of prion proteins causes activation of myelin repair and if they are not present then demyelination occurs in those nerves.
+The exact function of prion proteins is still being researched but experimental studies in mice have demonstrated that they play a role in the regeneration of myelinated nerve fibers.
+It has been shown that the breakdown of prion proteins causes the activation of myelin repair, and if this repair is hindered, then nerve demyelination occurs.

-In recent studies done from 2004 to 2005, it has been hypothesized that prion proteins play a role in the maintenance of long term memory.
-In 2006, an article from Biomedical research institute of Whitehead showed that prion proteins are necessary for self-renewal of bone marrow.
-It stated that the expression of these prion proteins on stem cells in necessary for self renewal.
+In studies conducted between 2004 and 2005, it was hypothesized that prion proteins play a role in the maintenance of long-term memory.
+In 2006, an article from the Biomedical Research Institute of Whitehead showed that prion proteins are necessary for the self-renewal of bone marrow.
+It stated that the expression of prion proteins on stem cells is necessary for self-renewal.

 Mechanism of Prion Replication

-The heterodimer model was the first one to explain how prions replicate.
-This model stated that when a single molecule of PrPSc comes in contact with a molecule of PrPC, it catalyzes the conversion of the normal protein into the altered form and this process continues until many molecules of defective protein are formed.
+The heterodimer model was the first to explain how prions replicate.
+This model stated that when a single molecule of PrPSc comes in contact with a molecule of PrPc, it catalyzes the conversion of the normal protein into the altered form, and this process continues until many defective protein molecules are formed.

-Another model explains that PrPSc exists only in fibril form and this fibril form binds to the normal PrPC causing its conversion into abnormal protein.
+Another model explains that PrPSc exists only in the fibril form and this fibril form binds to the normal PrPc causing its conversion into abnormal protein.

-But there should be a hypothesis which explains the exponential growth and replication which is observed during the disease.
-This can be explained by a mathematical solution which states that exponential growth is the result of fibril growth and fibril breakage.
-The exponential growth is determined by the square root of the PrPC concentration.
+There should be a hypothesis that explains the exponential growth and replication that is observed during the disease process.
+This can be explained by a mathematical solution which states that exponential growth is the result of fibril growth and breakage.
+The exponential growth is determined by the square root of the PrPc concentration.

-The process of prion replication has many implications in the designing of drugs for future.
-This can be done by designing a drug that simply slows down the rate of exponential growth because the disease progresses fast because of this exponential growth.
-As the incubation period is longer, a drug which will decrease the exponential growth will decrease the progression of disease.
+The process of prion replication has many implications in the design of drugs.
+A drug that will decrease the exponential growth will decrease the progression of the disease.

-- Ayala, Oryx, greater Kudu: Exotic ungulate encephalopathy (EUE)
+- Ayala, oryx, greater kudu: exotic ungulate encephalopathy

 - Ostrich: spongiform encephalopathy

-- Humans: Creutzfeldt-Jakob disease (CJD), Gertsmann-Straussler-Scheinker syndrome (GSS), fatal familial insomnia (FFI), Kuru, familial spongiform encephalopathy, multiple system atrophy (MSA)
+- Humans: iatrogenic and variant Creutzfeldt-Jakob disease, Gerstmann-Sträussler-Scheinker syndrome, fatal familial insomnia, Kuru, familial spongiform encephalopathy, multiple system atrophy

-In general, prions are resistant to heat, ionizing radiation, formaldehyde and proteases.
-However, these may reduce their infectivity.
+Generally, prions are resistant to heat, ionizing radiation, formaldehyde, and proteases.
+However, the aforementioned may reduce their infectivity.
 Decontamination relies on hydrolysis which destroys the protein structure.
-This can be done by using sodium hydroxide, sodium hypochlorite and acidic detergents like LpH.
-Autoclaving at 134 degree centigrade for 18 minutes is found to be affective.
+This can be done using sodium hydroxide, sodium hypochlorite, and acidic detergents like LpH.
+Autoclaving at 134°C for 18 minutes is considered effective.

-The world health organization (WHO) has approved three ways to disinfect all heat resistant instruments which are:
+The World Health Organization (WHO) has approved three ways to disinfect all heat-resistant instruments as follows:

-- Immerse the instrument in sodium hydroxide or sodium hypochlorite for one hour, rinse with water, then transfer into gravity displacement autoclave (121 degree ) or in a porous load (134 degree) for one hour, clean and perform routine sterilization procedures.
+- Immerse the instrument in sodium hydroxide or sodium hypochlorite for 1 hour, rinse with water, then transfer to a gravity displacement autoclave (121°C) or a porous load (134°C) for 1 hour, clean, and perform the routine sterilization procedures.

 Potential Treatments and Diagnosis

-There is no definitive means of diagnosis and treatment till now but some methods are being used.
-They are as follows:
+There are no definitive means for diagnosing and treating prion disease but some methods are being used.
+These include:

-- Gene silencing is another method still under trial in which genes causing prion disease are stopped or turned off.
+- Gene silencing is another method still under trial in which the genes causing prion disease are turned off.

 - Stem cell therapy is another proposed therapy for the treatment of prion diseases.
-It can be used to make new brain cells against the damaged brain cells.
+It can be used to make new brain cells to replace the damaged brain cells.